Good Bedtime Routines for Babies and Toddlers at Every Age - Baby Chick

 If you’re lost on where to start or how to create an effective bedtime routine for your little one as they grow, don’t worry – I’ll help break it down.
 But first, here are a few general bedtime routine guidelines:

-Bedtime routines throughout infancy and early childhood should generally be between 20-30 minutes long and usually involve about 4-5 steps.
+Bedtime routines throughout infancy and early childhood should generally be between 20 and 30 minutes long and usually involve about 4 to 5 steps.
 But don’t set your stopwatch or stress too much about adding activities; this is just a loose frame of reference.
 If you have fewer steps or it takes a bit longer, that is just fine!
 However, remember that the bedtime routine’s purpose is to allow your little one some time to unwind and prepare their body for sleep.
-However, it shouldn’t be too long that it seems to drag on, and it becomes hard to recognize when the end of the routine is approaching.
+However, it shouldn’t take too long for it to seem to drag on, and it becomes hard to recognize when the end of the routine is approaching.

-If your little one hates bath time or cannot stand sitting on your lap while you read book after book, don’t include it as a part of your bedtime routine.
-No law says you must include certain steps, so find a good balance between what needs to be done (i.e., using the potty or brushing teeth) and what your little one enjoys.
+If your little one hates bath time or cannot stand sitting on your lap while you read book after book, don’t include it in your bedtime routine.
+No law says you must include certain steps, so find a good balance between what needs to be done (e.g., using the potty or brushing teeth) and what your little one enjoys.

 This will help signal to your little one that sleep is imminent and help keep negotiating and horsing around to a minimum.